open-forest-observatory/ofo-docs/docs/data/datasets.md

 ### Emerald Point

-This is a relatively flat mixed-conifer stand on peninsula on the shore of Lake Tahoe that contains a large (> 3 ha) field based tree map with detailed tree-level attributes.
+This is a relatively flat mixed-conifer stand on a peninsula on the shore of Lake Tahoe, California.
+It contains a large (> 3 ha) field based tree map with detailed tree-level attributes.
 The drone imagery and field reference data linked here were the basis for the [paper by Young et al. (2022)](https://besjournals.onlinelibrary.wiley.com/doi/10.1111/2041-210X.13860).

 #### Over-canopy drone imagery